IBM/kar/charts/README.md

-Helm Chart to deploy a dev-mode KAR runtime services onto a cluster.
+A Helm Chart to deploy a dev-mode KAR runtime onto a cluster.

-### Deploying the KAR runtime

-Execute the command: `helm install kar kar`
+For detailed instructions, see [deploying.md](../docs/deploying.md).

-Components deployed:
+### Components deployed

+1. Core KAR
+   a.
+Sidecar injection machinery (MutatingWebHook)
+   b.
+Secrets containing runtime configuration
+2. Supporting Componenets
-1. non-HA Redis cluster
+   a.
+Redis
-2. non-HA Kafka cluster
+   b.
+Kafka (and Zookeeper)
-3. Kafka console pod (to enable debug via kafka's cli tools).
+   c.
+Kafka console pod (to enable debug via Kafka's cli tools).

-### Deploying the incr example

-`helm install incr incr`
+KAR can also be configured to use external Kafka and/or Redis instances by overriding the default settings from `values.yaml`.
+For example, to use and external Kafka set `kafka.internal` to `false` and provide all of the values in the `kafka.externalConfig` structure.

 ### Debugging Kafka via the kar-kafka-console